 Please, make sure to use a thread lock, some epoxy or thin CA glue for securing the ball on the control horn after installation.
 This part experience light spinning forces and may become loose with time if not locked in place.

 Pro Tip: You may not use the M2.5 nut from the KIT, but glue the thread into the plywood body of the horn for a cleaner installation.

 Once your fuselage and the hatch canopy is covered, you might wonder about how to hold it in place.

-We recommend creating a sticky tape ring which doesn’t weight a thing and let you access your pod easy and fast.
+We recommend creating a sticky tape ring that doesn’t weight a thing and let you access your pod easy and fast.

 Lastly, twist the ring, to release the 10mm of tape you applied to the fuse in the beginning and slide the ring from the fuse and get access to the pod.

-For a better convenience, check the video below that shows the process from start to finish:
+For better convenience, check the video below that shows the process from start to finish:

 Part 7: Radio & Setup